lilkho/MKS21X-FinalProject/README.md

 - Fixed bug where next player draws 1 card if current player draws
 - Added comments to all code
 - Removed useless methods
+- Added function so that same player cannot be chosen twice when thunder card is played